 Upon completion of this subject, students will be able to:

-- competently apply a range of basic research skills and analytical techniques in written form.
+competently apply a range of basic research skills, analysis, and communication skills that contribute to life-long application in a professional career.

 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.